izzy2lost/UnrealEngineUWP/Engine/Source/Programs/UnrealCloudDDC/README.md

 ## Internal Port
 The internal port is only needed to be reachable by other UnrealCloudDDC instances.
 This exposes everything that the private port does but also certain apis that are deemed sensitive (enumerating content via the replication log primarily).
 This is exposed on port `8080` and as `internal-http` within kubernetes.
-Its recommended to keep this ingress only to other UnrealCloudDDC instances via a private VPC or using some kind of ip-range allow list or similar.
+Its recommended to keep this port only to other UnrealCloudDDC instances via a private VPC or using some kind of ip-range allow list or similar.

 Note that this port is primarily used for the speculative blob replication (see `Blob replication setup`).